Memorable Manitobans: Ronald C. MacDonald (1857-1918)

 Born in Bruce County, Ontario on 26 November 1857, son of John and Mary MacDonald, he was educated at the grammar school at Kincardine, Ontario.
 He served during the 1885 North West Rebellion, retiring with the rank of Captain.
 He came to Winnipeg in 1897 and commenced a career in government service, becoming a real estate agent in 1899.
 By 1911, he was employed with C. H. Enderton & Company, located at 228 Portage Avenue.

-In 1886, he married May Alicia Morrison at Ottawa, Ontario.
-They had two sons and a daughter.
+In 1886, he married May Alicia Morrison (?-1926) at Ottawa, Ontario.
+They had three children: John A. MacDonald (?-?), Ross Morrison MacDonald (1898-?), and ?
+MacDonald (?-?, wife of A. K. Boyd).
+The family lived at 26 Amherst (Avonherst) Street.
 He represented Ward 1 on the Winnipeg City Council from 1909 to 1912, serving as Police Commissioner and Chairman of the Hospital Committee.
-He was a member of the Carleton Club.
+He was a member of the Carleton Club, Liberal party, and Presbyterian church.
 His recreations included all outdoor sports except golf.
-Liberal.
-Presbyterian.
-In 1911, he lived at 26 Amherst Street, Winnipeg.

 1901 Canada census, Automated Genealogy.